eth-classic/kotti/README.md

 ```
 ./Nethermind.Runner --config kotti
 ```
-(needs the nethermind.cfg to be copied into the config-directory and the nethermind.json into the chainspec-directory) after inflating nethermind itself and it's subfolders.
+the nethermind.cfg needs to be copied into the config-directory and the nethermind.json into the chainspec-directory) after inflating nethermind itself and it's subfolders.

 - https://github.com/NethermindEth/nethermind/releases